Chart Color Schemes

 Millner has limited levels of nearby infrastructure activity, ranking in the 1stth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that may affect this region: Social Housing Accelerator Payment (SHAP) in Greater Darwin/Nightcliff, John Stokes Square Redevelopment, Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade, Casuarina Square Redevelopment.
-The following list details those most relevant.
+AreaSearch has identified two projects that may impact the area: Social Housing Accelerator Payment (SHAP) - Greater Darwin / Nightcliff and John Stokes Square Redevelopment.
+Other notable projects include Casuarina Square Redevelopment and Darwin Mid Suburbs Area Plan.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.